DotNetSeleniumTools/DotNetSeleniumExtras/README.md

 .NET bindings.
 It consists of the `PageFactory` implementation and the `ExpectedConditions` classes from the Selenium.Support library.

-## THIS REPOSITORY DOES NOT ACCEPT ISSUES OR PULL REQUESTS
+## THIS REPOSITORY WILL NOT ACCEPT ISSUES OR PULL REQUESTS UNTIL A NEW OWNER IS FOUND

 The code has been extracted here to preserve it for users, to provide a place for users to continue to use the existing implementations when the impelementations are removed from the Selenium project.
 It is hoped